Dave-team/Knowledge-base/CBT.md

 **Thought Record (Mind Over Mood)**
 ![CBT](https://user-images.githubusercontent.com/28791247/106709751-de3a9300-65ec-11eb-831c-32333a9b8065.png)

-## Dysfunctional Thought Record
-The most basics steps to take:
-- Zero in on those automatic negative thoughts and write them down.
-Don’t let them buzz around in your head; snare them on paper!
-- Read over the list of ten cognitive distortions.
-Learn precisely how you are twisting things and blowing them out of proportion.
-- Substitute a more objective thought that puts the lie to the one which made you look down on yourself.
-As you do this, you’ll begin to feel better.
-You’ll be boosting your self-esteem, and your sense of worthlessness (and, of course, your depression) will disappear.”

-Notes Dysfunctional Thought Record:
-- Writing down our thinking helps us gain objectivity and stops us from taking our thoughts so seriously.
-- It is crucial to write down your automatic thoughts and rational responses; do not try to do the exercise in your head as that will take twists and turns you don't want to be involved with.
-Writing them down forces you to develop much more objectivity than you could ever achieve by letting responses swirl through your mind.”
-- When you are down on yourself, you might find it helpful to ask what you actually mean when you try to define your true identity with a negative label such as “a fool,” ”a bad partner” etc. Once you begin to pick these destructive labels apart, you will find they are arbitrary and meaningless.
-They actually cloud the issue, creating confusion and despair.
-Once rid of them, you can define and cope with any real problems that exist.
-- You do not try to cheer yourself up by rationalizing or saying things you do not believe are objectively valid.
-Instead, try to recognize the truth.
-If what you write down in the Rational Response column is not convincing and realistic, it won’t help you one bit.
-For example, in answer to “I never do anything right,” you could write, “Forget that!
-I do some things right and some wrong, just like everyone else.
-I fouled up on my appointment, but let’s not blow this up out of proportion.”
-- Suppose you cannot think of a rational response to a particular negative thought.
-Then just forget about it for a few days and come back to it later.
-You will usually be able to see the other side of the coin.
-The more practice you get in thinking of rational responses to irrational thoughts, the easier this will become.

 **Dysfunctional Thought Record (Feeling Good)**
 ![Dysfunctional Thoughts Record](https://user-images.githubusercontent.com/28791247/106709356-49379a00-65ec-11eb-849b-6d669ce97442.png)

-## Accepting our thoughts
-Sometimes, we need to step back and let go of our critical self.
-Acceptance of thoughts and moods is sometimes a worthwhile alternative to identifying, evaluating, and changing thoughts.
-Acceptance involves observing your thoughts, moods, and physical reactions without making judgments about them.
-Be curious rather than critical.
-Think about the bigger picture.
-What are the benefits of accepting this rather than being distressed?
-Are you focusing on only the negative parts of this experience and not recognizing other dimensions?
-Are there aspects to the situation that counterbalance the negative parts?
-If you can accept the parts that distress you, will you be able to enjoy or appreciate the rest of your experience more easily?

-## Handling physical reactions
-- Be in touch with your body and understand the feeling.
-Be curious about it

 ## Testing our assumptions
 Often, anxiety is described as 'If...Then' statements.
 "If I speak - people will think X"